 If you’re looking for an experienced small business attorney, then you’ve come to the right place!

 According to the U.S Small Business Administration, small businesses generate 44% of the country’s economic activity.
 That’s a lot of small businesses.
 In fact, small businesses are often considered the backbone of the economy, as they support a large percentage of the goods and services that make the nation go round.
 This means that the area of business law covers a lot of ground, as establishing a business entity requires some guidance and understanding of the legalities of establishing a for-profit enterprise.
 It’s why Kecskes, Gadd & Parker take a variety of cases that deal with business and business dealings.
-KGP Law has the area’s best-known business attorneys ready to help your case.
+KGP Law has the area’s best-known small business attorneys ready to help your case.

 Business Law Basics — How Do I Know if I Need Legal Representation?